 You’ll want to assure your guests with signs posted through your establishment that you are adhering to all these safe practices.
 You’ll also want signs to remind guests to practice social distancing.

-Business will resume, but no question, it will require a lot of planning and preparing to do it for the safety of everyone.
+The business will resume, but no question, it will require a lot of planning and preparing to do it for everyone's safety.